hacknlove/filar/README.md

 It accepts the following attributes:

 - `key`: The key used to store the item in the context.
-- `iterator`: an expression that evaluates to an iterable object.
+- `of`: an expression that evaluates to an iterable object.
 It can be just the name of a variable that stores the iterable, or a more complex expression.
 - `filter`: (Optional) an expression that evaluates to a boolean.
 It can be just the name of a variable that stores the boolean, or a more complex expression.
 If the expression evaluates to `false`, the item will not be rendered.

 Example: